 The key to finding your competitors’ keywords

 If you’re a time-poor marketer or business leader, you might not want to spend hours trawling the Internet for good keywords.
-But don’t panic, as we’ve come up with a list of some handy tools you can use to discover your competitors’ keywords.
+Finding your competitors’ keyword can be a huge struggle, especially when you search manually.
+But don’t panic, we have a solution, so we’ve come up with a list of some handy tools you can use to discover your competitors’ keywords.

 Rank your competitors

-First things first, if you’re going to be researching your competitors’ keywords you’re going to have to find yourself some competitors!
-Check out our handy blog here, on how to identify your competition.
-After you know who they are, you’re going to have to find the highest ranking competitors who are worth researching.
+First things first, if you’re going to be researching your competitors’ keywords, you’re going to have to find yourself some competitors!
+If, until this moment, you have no idea who your competitors are, check out our handy blog here on how to identify your competition.
+After you know who they are, you’re going to have to find the highest-ranking competitors who are worth researching.

 Alexa is a great tool to determine how much traffic your competitor’s website receives.
-Likewise, if you have MozBar installed in your Chrome browser you can do this kind of research as your scroll through the Internet.
+Likewise, if you have MozBar installed in your Chrome browser, you can do this kind of research as you scroll through the Internet.

 Once you have a list of competitors you’d like to research, take a look at SEMRush.
-This tool allows you to identify competitors’ keywords efficiently and you can also search by a specific keyword.
-If you’ve got your competitor’s URL, you can also just enter this into SEMRush to get a handy list of keyword suggestions.
-This can also be filtered down by countries if you’d like to get super specific.
+This tool allows you to identify competitors’ keywords efficiently, and also you can research starting from a specific keyword.
+If you’ve got your competitor’s URL, you can also enter this into SEMRush to get a handy list of keyword suggestions.
+This can also be filtered down by countries if you’d like to get super-specific.

 Like most of the tools we’ve listed here, SEMRush offers a 7-day free trial for you to get to grips with it.

 SpyFu is another popular tool for finding competitors’ keywords.
-It’s solely dedicated to competitive intelligence research, unlike some of the other tools.
-When you enter a competitor’s URL you’ll get a list of their organic and paid-for keywords (if relevant).
-Handily, SpyFu offers a free version of its service, so if you’re just dipping your toes in the water of competitive research, the free version should suffice for you.
+It’s solely dedicated to competitive intelligence research, unlike some other tools.
+When you enter a competitor’s URL, you’ll get a list of their organic and paid-for keywords (if relevant).
+Handily, SpyFu offers a free version of its service, so if you’re dipping your toes in the water of competitive research, the free version should suffice for you.

 We couldn’t talk about keywords without AdWords cropping up somewhere.
 You might be used to using AdWords Auction Insights for planning a Google ad campaign.
 However, it has an often overlooked function that can tell you who the top-performing companies in your industry are, and what they are ranking for.

-To do this, simply navigate to any active AdWords campaign and select ‘All’ under the ‘Auction Insights’ tab.
+To do this, navigate to any active AdWords campaign and select ‘All’ under the ‘Auction Insights’ tab.
 Hey, presto!
-A whole bunch of keywords and competitors should pop up!
+A bunch of keywords and competitors should pop up!